-Criteria: Candidates should show promise of moving toward excellence in the criteria
+Criteria: Candidates should show promise of moving toward excellence in the criteria appropriate to their work assignments.

 Associate Professor

 The rank of associate professor is the mid-career faculty rank at the University.
 Requirements include the following:

 Degree: Candidates should have the terminal degrees appropriate for their disciplines.